TugboatQA/docs/faq/index.md

 ## Which repository providers do you support?
 Currently Github, Bitbucket and Gitlab are supported.
 Self hosted git repositories are available as an option for self hosted tugboat instances.
 Is there a provider you'd like to see added?
+[Contact us](mailto:support@tugboat.qa) and we will look into it.

 ## Do you support self hosted git repositories?
 Self hosted git repositories are available as an option for self hosted instances of Tugboat.